Jobs for Nature | Mahi mō Te Taiao

 Strengthening our shared connections to land, water and ecology

-Working with catchment groups for enduring outcomes this project carries out a number of workstreams to improve ecosystem health across the Upper Clutha basin.
+Working with catchment groups for enduring outcomes this project carried out a number of workstreams to improve ecosystem health across the Upper Clutha basin.

-For each workstream, WAI develops a basin-wide strategy and works alongside community groups, councils, DOC and contractors.
+For each workstream, WAI developed a basin-wide strategy and worked alongside community groups, councils, DOC and contractors.

 WAI Wānaka works with plant experts, community groups and local nurseries to assist landowners plant the right tree in the right place – whether planting for ecological restoration, riparian planting for water quality or planting for carbon sequestration.